5 reasons to get excited for Prometheus

 1. Noomi Rapace

-She’s unreasonably beautiful in a non-Hollywood way and she’s the last actress you’d expect to play the lead character in a summer blockbuster.
+Rapace is unreasonably attractive, in a non-Hollywood way, and she’s among the least obvious leads for a summer blockbuster.
 My favorite part of the trailer is when someone tells her, “You’re smiling.”
-She is smiling, like a giddy schoolgirl, presumably over a scientific discovery.
-That’s exactly the kind of stuff I think Hollywood science fiction is short on.
-I want to see characters who react to the amazing sights like humans, not “cool” action heroes.
+She is smiling, giddily, presumably over a scientific discovery.
+That’s what I want to see: characters who react like humans, not stone cold action heroes.
+It’s so strange that so many actors are incapable of emoting awe, especially in otherwise fantastical movies.

 2. Charlize Theron

 Theron said Ridley Scott is her dream director.
-Word on the street is the role was a pretty two-dimensional character, which the writers re-wrote when they found out about her involvement.
-You’d expect the company stooge (this film’s equivalent of the Paul Reiser part in Aliens?) to be a boring stereotype, but it’s been revealed they really beefed up her part.
+Word on the street is the role was a two-dimensional character, which the writers punched up when Theron came on board.
+You’d expect the company stooge (I’m guessing it’s this film’s equivalent of the Paul Reiser part in Aliens) to be a boring stereotype, but it sounds like some thought has been given to her.
+Besides, there are reports that Theron does push-ups in the nude in one scene… need I say more?

 3. Ridley Scott

-When I was growing up, absolutely secure in my belief that 2001: A Space Odyssey was the greatest science fiction film of all time, I was collecting every new version of Blade Runner that released over the years, from VHS to DVD.
+When I was growing up, absolutely secure in my belief that 2001: A Space Odyssey was the greatest science fiction film of all time, I was collecting every new version of Blade Runner that released over the years, from VHS to DVD, from theatrical cuts to supposed director’s cuts.
 Little did I know how much the film was growing on me.
-By the time The Final Cut came out, it became my favorite science fiction film of all time.
+By the time The Final Cut came out, it became one of my favorite science fiction films.
+It’s a good sign that Scott would return to the franchise he pioneered in the first place.

 4. The R-Rating

-Oops, did I just say it was rated PG-13?
-I lied.
-We all expected it to be PG-13, because that’s what Hollywood does these days.
-Even Die Hard 4 was rated PG-13.
-No, the higher rating isn’t an automatic indication of a good film, but conversely, whenever a sequel to an R-rated film is rated PG-13, we all know that probably wasn’t an artistic decision.
-Usually it’s just the studio bending over backwards for a pre-teen demographic that wouldn’t know good movies if they were punched in the face by one.
+We all expected this to be a PG-13 cash grab, because that’s what Hollywood does these days (even Die Hard 4 was rated PG-13).
+No, the R-rating isn’t an automatic indication of quality, but on the other hand, whenever a sequel to an R-rated film is rated PG-13, we can be certain that wasn’t an artistic decision.
+Usually it’s just the studio chasing a demographic that wouldn’t know a good movie if punched in the face by one.